-CAUTION Do not rotate pump shaft excessively.
+Do not rotate pump shaft excessively.
 Internal parts depend on the liquid being pumped for lubrication.

-- c) Install coupling key, pump half coupling, coupling nut and set coupling nut set-screws.
-(Refer to section 6.6.3, Coupling removal.) - d) Check coupling/shaft alignment as described in section 4.4.1, Shaft/coupling alignment, and assemble coupling. - e) Install coupling guard. - f) Replace all auxiliary piping, instrumentation and pipe plugs. - g) Fill bearing housing oil reservoir.
-(Refer to section 5.2, Pump lubricants.) - h) Refer to section 5.8, Running or operation, for starting procedure.
+- e) Install remaining cap-screws [6570] between bearing end cover [3266] and bearing housing [3200].
+Install coupling key, pump-half coupling, coupling nut and set coupling-nut set-screws.
+Refer to coupling removal section. - f) Check coupling/shaft alignment as described under shaft/coupling alignment and assemble coupling. - g) Install coupling guard. - h) Replace all auxiliary piping, instrumentation and pipe plugs. - i) Refer to Pump lubricants section for lubrication information. - j) Refer to Running or operation section for starting procedure.

-6.8.16 Parting flange gasket
+6.8.14 Parting flange gasket

-- a) Using proper recommended 0.397 mm $(^{1}/{64}$ in.) thick gasket material, locate and cut stud holes, using upper half casing as a template. - b) Lay gasket on lower half casing, using either a gasket adhesive or a band of shellac approximately 13 mm $(^{1}/{2}$ in.) wide on the outer edge of lower casing. - c) Place upper half casing on top of gasket and allow time for gasket adhesive or shellac to set. - d) Remove upper half casing. - e) Using a sharp knife, cut gasket with downward strokes only.
+- a) Using proper recommended 0.397 mm (1/64 in.) thick gasket material, locate and cut stud holes, using upper half casing as a template. - b) Lay gasket on lower half casing, using either a gasket adhesive or a band of shellac approximately 13 mm (1/2 in.) wide on the outer edge of lower casing. - c) Place upper half casing on top of gasket and allow time for gasket adhesive or shellac to set up. - d) Remove upper half casing. - e) Using a sharp knife, cut gasket with downward strokes only.
 Make sure all cuts are neat and exact, especially on internal edges of casing.
 If this is not done, the high-pressure liquid will bypass and erode the ring fits.

 It is important that the gasket at the seal chamber be flush with the casing faces.
-It is necessary hang a little bit of gasket out and cut after the final torque.
+It is necessary hang a little bit of gasket out and cut after final torque.

-Do not use any hammering device to cut the gasket.
+Do not use any hammering device to cut gasket.

-When cutting the parting flange gasket, do not forget to cut an opening for the discharge passage.
+When cutting parting flange gasket, do not forget to cut opening for discharge passage.

-Position of the parting flange gasket
+Position of the Parting Flange Gasket

-6.8.17 Parting flange torque procedure
+6.8.15 Parting flange torque procedure

 Assemble upper half casing to lower half casing and secure with washers and cap-nuts listed on the parts list of the casing.
-Torque the cap-nuts in three or more complete passes of increasing torque values until the torque values in section 6.5.1 are achieved.
+Torque the cap-nuts in three or more complete passes of increasing torque values until the torque values in 6.5.1 are achieved.

-Minimum recommended torque passes: First pass - 50% specified torque value Second pass - 90% specified torque value Final pass - 100% specified torque value
+Minimum recommended torque passes:

+First pass - 50% specified torque value

+Second pass- 90% specified torque value

+Final pass - 100% specified torque value